Fractures in children

 • Spiral - The breakage spirals around the bone (often from a twisting injury)

-• Open fracture (complex fracture): The bone breaks — sometimes into fragments— and damages the surrounding tissue, with possible tears through the skin.
+• Open fracture (complex fracture) - The bone breaks — sometimes into fragments— and damages the surrounding tissue, with possible tears through the skin.
 Complex fractures are more serious and may require surgery.

-• Non-displaced fracture: The broken bone segments line up easily.
+• Non-displaced fracture - The broken bone segments line up easily.

-• Displaced fracture: The broken bone pieces are out of alignment and may require surgery to realign.
+• Displaced fracture - The broken bone pieces are out of alignment and may require surgery to realign.

 Other common pediatric fractures

-• Growth plate fracture: Growth plates are the areas in children’s bones where growth happens.
+• Growth plate fracture - Growth plates are the areas in children’s bones where growth happens.
 These areas are weak and more likely to fracture.
 Our physicians are extensively trained to treat growth plate fractures, ensuring that your child’s injured bone continues to grow and develop normally.
 Learn more about growth plate injuries.

-• Stress fracture (hairline fracture): Tiny, hairline cracks form in the bone, usually caused by overuse or repetitive force in sports such as track and field or cross country running.
+• Stress fracture (hairline fracture) - Tiny, hairline cracks form in the bone, usually caused by overuse or repetitive force in sports such as track and field or cross country running.

 • Compression fracture - Where the bone is crushed, causing the broken portion to be wider or flatter in appearance

-• Comminuted fracture: The bone breaks into several pieces, often requiring surgery.
+• Comminuted fracture - The bone breaks into several pieces, often requiring surgery.

-What are the signs and symptoms of Fractures?
+What are the signs and symptoms of a fracture?

 The most common fracture symptoms include pain and/or swelling and obvious deformation in the injured area (accompanied by warmth, bruising or redness), and difficulty using or moving the injured area in normal fashion.